hegerdes/homepage/content/articles/2022/2022-08-bug-caused-by-sec.md

 ---
-title: Broken NodeJS due to dot-secerity release - Debugging NodeJS CVE-2022-32215 fix
+title: Broken NodeJS Apps due to dot-secerity release - Debugging NodeJS CVE-2022-32215 fix
 description: When none of your code works anymore due to a to a innocuous secrity fix in a dot release you need some quality time with your rubber duck to find the root cause.
 date: '2022-08-18'
-pic: '/img/blog/smart_work.jpg'
+pic: '/img/blog/nodejs-header-square.png'
 tags: ['NodeJS', 'Work', 'Bug', 'debugging', 'CVE']
 ---